 The stagecrafters violated Mulholland dictums by filming a red shoed acrobat stunt man with a harness strapped on.
 Shoes are bouncing around for staging good measure.

 Finger Lady video

-In the next video – the stagecrafters have added a distracting, obscuring moving chat box in the lower left side of the screen.
-The woman’s voice announces at 0:13, “Here ya go,” and is very distracting.
+In the next Rebel Media video – the woman’s voice (Faith Goldy) announces at 0:02, “Here ya go,” and is very distracting.
 Turn her down and watch a second time.